annmuor/nup2023networks/vpn/README.md

 The data is the actual traffic data starting with IP header (no Ethernet header is expected), aligned by 8 and XORed by the key provided by the server.

+**Keepalive** is sent by sending any data less than 20 bytes and shall be sent at least every 25 seconds